semantic-flow/sflo/docs/data/notes/llzh1jdoieldfpff4v3ealw.md

-The node at the top of a repository file hierarchy may be referred to as the root node.
-It is the [[concept.namespace.base]], even if it is not a [[resource.node.bare]].
+The node at the top of a mesh hierarchy may be referred to as the root node.

-Every other [[resource]] in a mesh "lives under" the root folder, and its identifier is the folder name, which is usually the repo-name if it's being created as a [[concept.mesh-repo]].
+Every other [[mesh-resource]] in a mesh "lives under" the root node.

+For pure [[concept.mesh-repo]]s, the repository's name is used as root node's identifier.

+For [[concept.mesh.embedded]], the root node's folder name is its identifier.

-It is not treated or represented any differently than any other [[resource.node]], and it is not differentiated in metadata (hopefully?)
+A root node is not treated or represented any differently than any other [[mesh-resource.node]], and it is not differentiated in metadata.
+So any node may become a root node simply by copying it somewhere that's not already a mesh.